tshepang/blog/content/computing/project of note: Debian Installer.rst

     to trundle along without actually very much serious refactoring for the best part of five years now.

+    -- `an interview of Colin Watson`__

-It also happens to be a rock-solid tool (actually a set of tools), and its great reliability gets admiration from me on each install (and I've done dozens, with not one instance of data loss).
+In addition, this tool (or rather, a set of tools) also happens to be rock-solid tool, and its great reliability gets admiration from me on each install (and I've done dozens, with not one instance of data loss).

 __ http://raphaelhertzog.com/2010/11/25/people-behind-debian-colin-watson/